martinfleis/numerical-taxonomy-paper/README.md

 conda install momepy mapclassify seaborn
 ```

+Alternatively, you can use the Docker container `darribas/gds_py:7.0`.

 ### The code
 The folder `code_production` is an archive of the actual production code used to
 generate the analysis presented in the paper.
 However, it is recommended to use the code